Last updated on September 29th, 2022 at 09:08 am

 If you found your way in and you are caught you will be deported to the country where the offence was committed or you are sent back to your country to face prosecution.

-5) Your police clearance certificate may be rejected if there are conflicts between your data on police portal and what you tendered at the certificate processing unit.
+5) Your police clearance certificate may be rejected if there are conflicts between your data on the police portal and what you tendered at the certificate processing unit.

 6) Another police clearance rejection reason is: If you belong to an association or group that has been outlawed in your country.